Updated: Jun 28

 ‘…Struthium which fullers use for cleaning their wool’.

-The French name for soapwort was ‘herbe à foulon’ or Fuller’s Herb, a fuller being someone who works with cloth, and in this case used soapwort to clean, soften and preserve the cloth.
-Fullers were still using soapwort as part of the finishing process in cloth production in the Middle Ages, and the same use was also be found in Syria.
+The French name for soapwort was ‘herbe à foulon’ or Fuller’s Herb.
+It was used by fullers to clean, soften and preserve the cloth.
+Fullers were still using soapwort as part of the finishing process in cloth production in the Middle Ages, and the same use was also be found in ancient Syria.

-In Ancient Rome it was used as a water softener, whilst in the Swiss Alps it was a sheep wash, and in 13th century Italy monks used it as a disinfectant.
-The ruffles and lace of Tudor England were cleaned in soapwort, quite possibly for its ability to safely clean the most delicate fabrics, and because it is said to add a lustre.
+In ancient Rome it was used as a water softener, whilst in the Swiss Alps it was a sheep wash, and in the 13th century Italian monks used it as a disinfectant.
+The ruffles and lace of Tudor England were cleaned in soapwort, quite possibly for its ability to safely clean the most delicate fabrics, and because it is said to add a lustre to cloth.

-[Soapwort is also known as ‘Bouncing Bett’, presumably for
+[Soapwort is also known as ‘Bouncing Bett’, said to be for

 the rhythmic movement of the washerwomen who used it…]